victorocna/express-mongo-api-starter/README.md

 - use `&test=loading&wait=5000` to delay any request with 5 seconds
 - use `&test=error` to trigger a failed request

+Customize the loading time with the `wait` query param which takes the number of miliseconds you want to wait.

+This feature is available only for dev environments.

 ### Recaptcha